AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * Links

-  Boxes can be linked together and remain linked when they're moved.
+  Boxes can be linked together and remain linked when they are moved.
 The are different types of links; see the description of the various browsers for more details.